This post may contain affiliate links. Please read our disclosure.

 Protein and fats

 While carbs affect blood sugar most significantly, protein and fat also have an impact.
-Some, like Dr. Sheri Colberg, PhD, one of the world’s leading voices on diabetes and exercise, even think that only looking at carbs when estimating blood sugar impact (and dosing insulin) is an outdated and inefficient way to pursue diabetes management.
+Some, like Dr. Sheri Colberg, PhD, one of the world’s leading voices on diabetes and exercise, think that only looking at carbs when estimating blood sugar impact (and dosing insulin) is an outdated and inefficient way to pursue diabetes management.

 The key thing to be aware of is that when protein and especially fat are consumed with carbohydrates, the energy from the meal will be released more slowly, which means that your blood sugars will be impacted more slowly as well.